ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/thermo.rst

 For molecules whose thermochemistry is calculated through group contribution techniques, the rotational symmetry number is calculated through graph algorithms of RMG based on the above equation.
-If the thermochemistry is calculated through the QMTP process, the external, rotational symmetry number is calculatedµ using the open-source software SYMMETRY ([Patchkovskii, 2003]_).
+If the thermochemistry is calculated through the QMTP process, the external, rotational symmetry number is calculatedµ using the open-source software SYMMETRY "Brute Force Symmetry Analyzer" [Patchkovskii]_.
 This program uses the optimized three-dimensional geometry and calculates the corresponding point group.

 Chirality
 ---------

 RMG does not take stereochemistry into account, effectively assuming a racemic mixture of mirror image enantiomers.
-As a result, a chirality contribution of +R ln 2 is included in the entropy of the molecule.
+As a result, a chirality contribution of :math:`+R * ln(2)` is included in the entropy of the molecule.

 Chirality for molecules whose thermochemistry is determiend using group contribution techniques is detected using graph algorithms similar to those used for determining the symmetry number.
 If the thermochemistry is calculated through the QMTP process, chirality is detected using